-Abra Bompas’ practice encompasses the full spectrum of commercial dispute resolution, in both litigation and international arbitration.
-She regularly appears before the High Court as both sole counsel and as part of a counsel team.
+Abra Bompas’ calibre facilitates instruction at the highest level and enables her to service industry clients across the broad ambit of commercial dispute resolution in the High Court (both led and unled) and the Court of Appeal, as wells as in international arbitration.
+Abra appears regularly in the Commercial Court.
 Abra acts for clients in disputes arising in the banking and finance sector (including insolvencies and mis-selling), in contractual claims across a range of industries, in share sale / warranty claims, shareholder actions and fraud claims.
 Abra was also seconded to the FSA (now FCA).

 Abra appeared as sole counsel before the Companies Court, on behalf of the Liquidator In the Matter of Crown Holdings (London) Ltd (In Liq) and Crown Currency Exchange Ltd (In Liq) EWHC 1876 (CH), on s112 applications (IA 1986) as to whether certain monies paid to the companies immediately before their insolvency was held on trust for the payors.